imissyouso/textmagic-rest-ruby/docs/TextMagicApi.md

 # **delete_inbound_messages_bulk**
 > delete_inbound_messages_bulk(delete_inbound_messages_bulk_input_object)

-Delete inbound messages by given ID(s) or delete all inbound messages.
+Delete inbound messages (bulk)

+> Note, deleted inbound message will disappear from TextMagic Online, chats, and any other place they are referenced.
+So, be careful!

 ### Example
 ```ruby